Posts in category ”Travel”

 Camden on fire

 A newsflash today caught my eye more than usual, as there was a big fire going on in Camden.
-From what I heard the Canal Market is partly gone, but Lock Market and Stables Market seems to be alright.
+From what I heard, parts of Canal Market are gone, but Lock Market and Stables Market seems to be alright.

 Airports with delayed flights